-Zul has exhibited in Singapore, Thailand, Germany, Japan, Vietnam, Italy, Moscow, China, Malaysia, Hong Kong, Taiwan, Norway and Finland.
-He was part of a creative talents traveling showcase in Beijing, London, New York and Singapore for Singapore Inside Out.
-His notable initiatives include an industrial-sound inspired soundtrack in conjunction with an Antoni Tapies exhibition at the Singapore Art Museum and winning Singapore Straits Time Life!
-Theatre Award 2010 for Best Sound Design (RPM by Kafai/Theatreworks).
+Zul Mahmod's art has reached audiences across the globe, with exhibitions held in various countries, including Singapore, Thailand, Germany, Japan, Vietnam, Italy, Moscow, China, Malaysia, Hong Kong, Taiwan, Norway, and Finland.
+He was part of the prestigious creative talents traveling showcase, Singapore Inside Out, held in Beijing, London, New York, and Singapore.
+His notable initiatives include an industrial-sound-inspired soundtrack in conjunction with an Antoni Tapies exhibition at the Singapore Art Museum, showcasing his ability to blend sound and visual arts seamlessly.
+Zul Mahmod’s contributions were recognized with the Singapore Straits Time Life!
+Theatre Award in 2010 for Best Sound Design for his work on "RPM" by Kafai/Theatreworks.